djtech-dev/vault/README.md

 These changes are intended to support large-scale applications and will likely require breaking changes; we are planning to recieve feedback and fix bugs during the 1.0 development cycle in order to have a stable base to build upon, before starting the 2.0 development cycle.

-Before that, a key improvement planned for 1.x is support for *non-blocking data operations**, either through async-compatible methods for the already implement classes or async-specific variants of existing classes.
+Before that, a key improvement planned for 1.x is support for *non-blocking data operations*, either through async-compatible methods for the already implement classes or async-specific variants of existing classes.

+A smaller improvement that could be done for programs that use large amounts of files is adding an optional feature for keeping track of files in a separate register (most likely sqlite) in order to remove the need to list all files in the directories when the Vault is loaded.

 ## IV.
 Vault API